thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/2-AzureDevOps-Terraform-Pipeline/1-Setup-AzureDevOps-Pipeline.md

-# Setup Azure DevOps Pipeline
+# Setting Up Azure DevOps Pipeline for Terraform Deployment

-Time to setup Azure DevOps to deploy your Terraform into Azure.
+Follow these steps to configure Azure DevOps for deploying your Terraform configurations into Azure.

 1. Install the Terraform extension/task from [here](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) into your Azure DevOps organisation

-The Terraform task enables running Terraform commands as part of Azure Build and Release Pipelines providing support for the following Terraform commands
+This extension allows you to run Terraform commands within Azure Build and Release Pipelines, supporting the following commands:

-- init
+- `init`
-- validate
+- `validate`
-- plan
+- `plan`
-- apply
+- `apply`
-- destroy
+- `destroy`

-2. Create Azure repository - select Repos & you will see various options to setup a respository (This repository will store code throughout further labs also, please note this!)
+2. Create an Azure repository

+Navigate to Repos in Azure DevOps.
+Here, you will find various options to set up a repository.
+Create a new repository to store your code.
+Note that this repository will be used for subsequent labs as well.

 3. Copy contents from this folder into the newly created Azure DevOps repository